thoni56/c-xrefactory/doc/c-xrefactory.md

 C-xrefactory symbol retriever is useful for finding forgotten symbol names and for finding symbols from third parties libraries.
-You enter a string to search and C-xrefactory scans Tags (optionally also jar archives from the class path).
+You enter a string to search and C-xrefactory scans the references (optionally also jar archives from the class path) for matches.
 All symbols matching entered string are reported.

 Entered strings are interpreted as shell expressions and are composed